-The statutory basis for this rule, entitled Mortgage Loan Originator Temporary License, is § 12-61-910.3, C.R.S.
+The statutory basis for this rule entitled 1-1-2 Mortgage Loan Originator Temporary License, is section 12-61-910.3, C.R.S.

-The notice proposes to update rule 1-1-2.
+This notice proposes to add rule 1-1-2.
 The rule establishes a temporary license for mortgage loan originators.

-Section 12-61-905(10), C.R.S. requires the Director of the Division of Real Estate to promulgate rules that allow licensed mortgage loan originators to hire unlicensed mortgage loan originators under temporary licenses.
+Section 12-61-905(10), C.R.S., requires the Board of Mortgage Loan Originators to promulgate rules that allow licensed mortgage loan originators to hire unlicensed mortgage loan originators under temporary licenses.
 The purpose of this regulation is to define the parameters under which an individual may receive a temporary license.